-Promotion items Implementation status (Note 1) Difference from the "Sustainable No Summary description Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons I. Has the company established a governance structure to promote sustainable development, set up a dedicated (part- time) unit to promote sustainable development, and has the senior management authorized by the board of directors to handle it under the supervision of the board of directors?
+1 Implementation status (Note 1) Difference from the "Sustainable Promotion items Yes No Summary description Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons I. Has the company established a governance structure to promote sustainable development, set up a dedicated (part- time) unit to promote sustainable development, and has the senior management authorized by the board of directors to handle it under the supervision of the board of directors?
 V Set up the general manager's office as the full-time (part-time) unit responsible for proposing and implementing sustainable development polices, systems, or relevant management guidelines and specific promotion plans, and regularly report to the board of directors.
-No significant difference occurred II.
+The Company plans to designate the ESG team as the unit to promote sustainable development.
+Currently, the President's Office is actively promoting ESG-related ISO certification. • No significant difference occurred II.
 Does the company, according to the materiality principle, conduct risk evaluation towards environmental, social, and corporate governance issues related to company operations, and enact relevant risk management policies and strategies?
-V (I) Environmental protection: The Company understands the importance of environmental sustainability deeply, implements energy- saving and carbon-reduction policies actively, adopts energy-saving lamps, promotes measures to employees, such as saving water and electricity consumption, enhance employees' awareness of environmental protection, and improves the utilization efficiency of resources.
-(II) Labor-management responsibilities: The Company regularly evaluates operating costs, profitability, price index, internal and external salary fairness and performance management, etc., and formulates a reasonable salary and remuneration policy based on the consideration of social responsibility.The No significant difference occurred
+V (I) Environmental aspect: The Company is committed to corporate social responsibility.
+However, to implement environmental protection and actively implement energy saving and carbon reduction policies, the Company adopts energy-saving lamps, promotes to employees to save water and electricity consumption, strengthens employees' environmental protection awareness, improves the efficiency of various resources, and adheres to environmental protection measures achieving energy conservation and carbon reduction goals in its management.
+No significant difference occurred

 Implementation status (Note 1) Difference from the "Sustainable

 Promotion items Yes No Summary description Development Best Practice Principles for TWSE/TPEx Listed Companies" and the reasons

-Company will propagate the code of ethical

-conduct and business ethics related norms to

-all employees in a timely manner.
-The

-employee who has violated the rules will be

-reported and punished according to the

-severity of the offense, which will be linked

-with the performance evaluation system.
+(II) Social aspect:

-(III) Information security: The Company has

-formulated trade secrets act and work rules,
+1. The Company has formulated trade secrets act

-and computerized information system
+and work rules, and computerized information

-processing regulations and relevant internal
+system processing regulations and relevant

-operating regulations to reduce unknown
+internal operating regulations to reduce

-information security threats and risks due to
+unknown information security threats and risks

-the use of information technology and
+due to the use of information technology and

 environmental changes.
 The Company values

 the importance of information security

 confidential information protection, the

 construction of firewalls, information security

 equipment, anti-virus software, and other

-information security related protection
+information security related protection measures

-measures in order to avoid external attacks,
+in order to avoid external attacks, such as

-such as malicious hackers, computer viruses,
+malicious hackers, computer viruses, extortion

-extortion emails, etc., which affects the stable
+emails, etc., which affects the stable operation of

-operation of the Company's operating system.
+the Company's operating system.
+The system

+disaster recovery plan management process is to

+have the information system quickly and

+effectively restored after its sever damage for

+any reason.
+The complete disaster prevention

+and recovery solution is aimed to reduce the

+probability of disaster occurrence and quickly

+recover after the disaster in order to prevent